 The term of office of the directors expires annually at the time of the Company's annual shareholder meeting or when or until their successor is duly appointed or elected.
 The term of office of the Company's executive officers expires at the discretion of the Company's directors.

-As at December 31, 2018, the Company's current directors and executive officers as a group beneficially owned, directly or indirectly, or exercise control or direction over, an aggregate of 333,250 of the issued and outstanding Common Shares representing approximately 0.79% of the Common Shares outstanding at December 31, 2018.
-As of the date of this AIF, the Company's directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over, an aggregate of 333,250 of the issued and outstanding Common Shares representing approximately 0.79% of the Common Shares outstanding.
+As at December 31, 2021, the Company's current directors and executive officers as a group beneficially owned, directly or indirectly, or exercise control or direction over, none of the issued and outstanding Common Shares representing 0% of the Common Shares outstanding at December 31, 2021.

+As of the date of this AIF, the Company's directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over, none of the issued and outstanding Common Shares representing 0% of the Common Shares outstanding.
 This amount does not include Common Shares held by GSFC.

-Including the 16,334,558 Common Shares held by GSFC, the Company's directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over 16,667,808 Common Shares or 39.52% of the issued and outstanding Common Shares.
+Including the 16,334,558 Common Shares held by GSFC, the Company's directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over 16,334,558 Common Shares or 38.7% of the issued and outstanding Common Shares.